-iijj) Design, enhance, and maintain safe and secure access between residential neighborhoods and community gathering areas such as, parks, schools, public plazas, and natural areas.

-ijjkk) Provide transportation improvements that protect the area's historical character and neighborhood identity.

-kkll) Require new development to include pedestrian, bicycle, and transit-supportive improvements within the right-of-way in accordance with adopted city policies and standards.

-mm) Balance the need for local access and traffic calming with the need to provide for throughtraffic movement and mobility (particularly in the US 30 corridor) as well as emergency vehicle accommodations.
+- iij) Design, enhance, and maintain safe and secure access between residential neighborhoods and community gathering areas such as, parks, schools, public plazas, and natural areas. - ijkk) Provide transportation improvements that protect the area's historical character and neighborhood identity. - kkll) Require new development to include pedestrian, bicycle, and transit-supportive improvements within the right-of-way in accordance with adopted city policies and standards. - mm) Balance the need for local access and traffic calming with through-traffic and emergency vehicle movements (particularly in the US 30 corridor).

+November 21, 2014 - 6